Field Guide 22 February 2026

 Copilot Exists Specifically to Make You Look Foolish in Public

 Microsoft Copilot is not a tool.
-It is a live performance piece about the fragility of professional credibility, and you are always the audience, sometimes the stage, and on one notable occasion the person standing in the burning theatre insisting that the smoke is a scheduled feature.
+It is a live performance on the precariousness of professional credibility for which you are always the audience, sometimes the stage and once the person insisting that the smoke is an expected part of the performance in a burning theatre.

 You will learn to turn these MS AI situations into 'teaching moments' by framing the incident as follows: "Interestingly, mine seems to have updated!
 This is actually a great opportunity to see how quickly these interfaces change."
 This is called graceful recovery.
 It is the AI training equivalent of watching your cake collapse and pivoting to a lecture on the Maillard reaction.